Skip to Main Content

 • the labor market relevant to your industry

 That is a lot to consider, but we’ve made it easy!
-Read our complete best-practices guide below to demystify each component and consideration as you work to construct and implement a PTO policy that works for your unique organization.
+Read our complete best-practices guide below to demystify each component as you work to construct and implement a customized PTO policy that works for your unique organization.

 What is a PTO policy?

 A PTO policy is a written description of an employer’s paid leave offerings.
-This policy should cover who is eligible to receive PTO as well as the use and approval criteria for these benefits.
-These policies have many different components and need to be periodically reviewed and revised to ensure that the policy continues to serve the best interests of the business and the people within it.
+This policy should cover the different types of PTO, who is eligible to receive PTO, as well as the use and approval criteria for these benefits.
+These policies have many different components and need to be periodically reviewed and revised to ensure they continue to serve the best interests of the business and the employees utilizing it.

 Types of PTO policies